 Catching them offside

-The veteran Inigo Martinez and the prodigy kid Lamine Yamal have mastered the art of offside.
+The veteran Inigo Martinez and the prodigy kid Pau Cubarsi have mastered the art of offside.
 The centre-back pairing has continuously disappointed attackers who attempt to make runs past them.
-No club in the world has drawn more offsides than FC Barcelona.
+This tactic, combined with the defensive high-line, allows Barcelona to keep most of the play in the opposition half.
+No club in the world has drawn more offside than FC Barcelona.
+Many clubs across Europe have been victims of this tactic by Hansi Flick, including Real Madrid, Bayern Munich, Benfica, and Dortmund.

-Although fans, including me, were skeptical of this risky tactic’s consistency in the start of the season.
+Although fans, including me, were sceptical of this risky tactic’s consistency in the start of the season.
 Hansi Flick has turned doubters into admirers with his discipline and focus in executing his plans.
+Hopefully, this trend keeps on repeating, and Hansi Flick will lead Barcelona to big titles this season.